Existence of God

 Jesus claimed to be God in the flesh.

-If Jesus declared this while knowing it was untrue, he was a con artist.
-He was delusional if he believed his claim was accurate when it was false.
-But if he said this because he knew it was true, he was indeed God incarnate.
+He was a con artist if he made this declaration despite knowing it was untrue.
+He was delusional if he believed it was accurate when it was false.
+But if Jesus made this statement because he knew it was true, he was indeed God incarnate.

 If Jesus were a liar or a lunatic, his foes would have quickly discredited him.
 The religious and government leaders who sought his execution would have gladly vilified him to stop the early church’s growth.
 His reputation would not have survived through the centuries.

-However, the enemies of Jesus could not debunk the evidence that backed up his claim of deity—his miracles, his resurrection, and his fulfillment of Old Testament prophecies—because too many people had witnessed these things firsthand.
+However, Jesus’ enemies could not credibly debunk the evidence backing up his claim of deity—his miracles, resurrection, and fulfillment of Old Testament prophecies—because too many people had witnessed these things firsthand.

 Our Choice

 God never forces anyone to believe he exists.
-Instead, he allows us to evaluate the evidence and reach our own conclusion.
+Instead, he allows us to evaluate the evidence and reach our own conclusions.

 Those who want to deny God’s existence can explain away the supporting evidence, much like those who refuse to believe that astronauts once walked on the moon.